‘What he did for the Victorian novel in The Crimson Petal and the White Faber now does for the bestselling books du jour.’ Guardian

 “Beautifully written … it might just be the best novel you’ll read this year.”

-MICHEL FABER has written seven other books, including the highly acclaimed The Crimson Petal and the White, The Fahrenheit Twins and the Whitbread-shortlisted novel Under the Skin.
-The Apple, based on characters in The Crimson Petal and the White, was published in 2006.
-He has also written two novellas, The Hundred and Ninety-Nine Steps (2001) and The Courage Consort (2002), and has won several short-story awards, including the Neil Gunn, Ian St James and Macallan.
+MICHEL FABER is the internationally bestselling author of the highly acclaimed The Crimson Petal and the White, The Book of Strange New Things, the Whitbread-shortlisted Under the Skin and many other books.
+He has won several short-story awards, including the Neil Gunn, Ian St James and Macallan.
 Born in Holland, brought up in Australia, he now lives in the UK.